-Brazos ISD notifies parents of services and options available to eligible students with dyslexia including general education interventions under response to intervention and multi-tiered systems of support models.5 Educational Diagnostician ensures that the BRAZOS ISD Parent Student Handbook that is provided to every enrolled student's family includes written information regarding IDEA's Child Find and free appropriate public education (FAPE) requirements as well as the options and requirements for helping students who have learning difficulties or who need, or may need, special education services.
+BRAZOS ISD notifies parents of services and options available to eligible students with dyslexia including general education interventions under response to intervention and multi-tiered systems of support models.
+This notice also explains that evidence-based dyslexia programs that are aligned with all instructional methods and components for dyslexia instruction as described by The Dyslexia Handbook (sometimes called "Standard Protocol Dyslexia Instruction") are considered specially designed instruction and are only available under IDEA.
+CAMPUS STAFF ensure that the Parent/Student Handbook that is provided to every enrolled student's family includes written information regarding IDEA's Child Find and free appropriate public education (FAPE) requirements as well as the options and requirements for helping students who have learning difficulties or who need, or may need, special education services.

-Brazos ISD also provides a parent education program for parents/guardians of students with dyslexia and related disorders.6 Educational Diagnostician ensures that the program includes:
+BRAZOS ISD also provides a parent education program for parents/guardians of students with dyslexia and related disorders.
+SPECIAL EDUCATION DEPT. ensures that the program includes:

-• Information related to awareness and characteristics of dyslexia and related disorders;
+- Information related to awareness and characteristics of dyslexia and related disorders; - information on testing and diagnosis of dyslexia and related disorders;

-4 TEA's The Dyslexia Handbook (2021 Update) is available at https://tea.texas.gov/academics/dyslexia/.
+&lt;sup>4 TEA's The Dyslexia Handbook (2021 Update) is available at https://tea.texas.gov/academics/dyslexia/.